blinken/amz_sp_api/lib/finances-api-model/docs/DefaultApi.md

 api_instance = AmzSpApi::FinancesApiModel::DefaultApi.new

-order_id = "order_id_example" # String | An Amazon-defined order identifier, in 3-7-7 format.
+order_id = 'order_id_example' # String | An Amazon-defined order identifier, in 3-7-7 format.

 opts = {
   max_results_per_page: 100, # Integer | The maximum number of results to return per page.
-  next_token: "next_token_example" # String | A string token returned in the response of your previous request.
+  next_token: 'next_token_example' # String | A string token returned in the response of your previous request.
 }

 begin